Pecan-Crusted Turkey Cutlets with Red Onion Marmalade is super easy and perfect for any autumn occasion or intimate holiday dinner.

 - Return onions to the skillet.
 Add vinegars, sugar, salt and black pepper to taste.
 Keep warm.

-- TURKEY CUTLETS: Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Spray a non-stick baking sheet with cooking spray.
 Combine pecans, thyme and salt and black pepper in a shallow pan.

 - Coat turkey breast cutlets well with Dijon mustard.
 Dredge turkey cutlets in pecan mixture and place on prepared baking sheet.